natarii/MegaGRRL/README.md

   * **pcb/** - PCB and schematic files for EAGLE
   * **enclosure/** - 3D printing design files for the enclosure

+## Updating firmware
+To update to the latest firmware after your player is up and running, download the latest .mgu file for your hardware version (desktop or portable) from the [Releases page](https://git.agiri.ninja/natalie/megagrrl/-/releases) and copy it to the SD card.
+Launch the update from MegaGRRL's file browser.

 ## Compiling and initial flash
 0. If you are on Windows and flashing a MegaGRRL Desktop, a simplified guide is available [here](https://git.agiri.ninja/snippets/3).
 Otherwise, proceed with the instructions below.
 1. Set up ESP-IDF v3.3 following the [Espressif documentation](https://docs.espressif.com/projects/esp-idf/en/v3.3/get-started/index.html).